LittleLadySunshine/resumeWorking/README.md

 * `ember build --environment production` (production)

 ### Deploying
-This app is deployed on heroku and can be visited at: https://denise-mccoy-resume.herokuapp.com/
+This app is deployed on heroku and can be visited at: https://denise-mccoy-resume.herokuapp.com/er s

 ## Further Reading / Useful Links